 IMMERSIVE PROGRAM SCHEDULE

-The Full-stack Software Engineer: Immersive program is a 15-week Bootcamp for Veterans and military spouses.
+The Full-stack Software Engineering Immersive program is a 15-week Coding Bootcamp for Veterans and military spouses.
 Classes are Monday through Friday and feature a mix of lectures, presentations, and hands-on coding time.
 All students, in-person or remote, must be available for the duration of the program.
 Students will collaborate with their cohort throughout the program on projects and coding challenges.

 The entire Code Platoon curriculum and program details are available in the Academic Catalog.